jayhoang666/python_data_processing/README.md

 # python_data_processing
-In this repository, i will mainly do some data collecting, processing, or visualising, simple practice or whole projects
+In this repository, i will mainly do some basic python practices, and gradually progress to do data collecting, cleaning and visualising.